sambhavdeepsethia/backend-reporting-exercise/README.md

 This will start the application server and it may take a few minutes until the application is up and running.
 Alternatively you can copy the jar to a folder of your choice, which has read and write permissions and type the command `java -jar <jarname>` to run the application.

 ### Data Fetch
-Before the application starts, a GET request is made to all the [POS APIs](https://github.com/AveroLLC/reporting-api-exercise#pos-entities) and the corresponding data is stored as .json file in `data/` folder under the base directory, the data will remain as is while the application is running and will be rewritten when the application is started
+Before the application starts, a GET request is made to all the [POS APIs](https://github.com/AveroLLC/reporting-api-exercise#pos-entities) and the corresponding data is stored as .json file in `data/` folder under the base directory, the data will remain as is while the application is running and will be rewritten when the application is started.

 ### Logs
-The application runs under `INFO` logging level and logs are stored under `logs/` directory under the base directory
+The application runs under `INFO` logging level and logs are stored under `logs/` directory under the base directory.

 ## Report Types
 These are the technical definitions of the reports implemented by the reporting api and also lists the assumption made during their computation.

 ### Labor Cost Percentage
  - Abbreviated as **LCP**
  - Labor cost percentage is the percentage of the revenue that pays for labor.